The Jewish Town – Josefov (Židovské město)

 Mysterious Jewish Town

 The Dinitz Kosher Restaurant is near to the Spanish Synagogue.
-This is very low-key and the most affordable kosher restaurant within the Jewish Quarter (Sundays to Thursdays 11:30 to 22:30, Fridays 11:30 to 14:30, 800czk Shabbat meals only via pre-paid reservation, at Bílkova 12).
+This is a very low-key and the most affordable kosher restaurant within the Jewish Quarter (Sundays to Thursdays 11:30 to 22:30, Fridays 11:30 to 14:30, 800czk Shabbat meals only via pre-paid reservation, at Bílkova 12).
 The more elaborate King Solomon Restaurant represents a better deal for Shabbat cuisine (at Siroká 8).
 Jerusalem Kosher Restaurant is an exclusive kosher L’mehadrin Dairy Restaurant in the old Jewish quarter of Prague, 100 m. from the Old-New Synagogue.
 Location: Brehova 5, 110 00 Prague 1.O Opening hours: 8 a.m. – 11 p.m.